 The vehicles can also be specified with a mechanical limited-slip differential, developed with driveline specialists Quaife, which transfers engine torque to the wheel with the most traction in low-grip scenarios.

-The traction control system has also been revised to reap the benefits of the differential, which is similar to that used on Ford Performance models such as the Focus RS.
+The traction control system has also been revised to reap the benefits of the differential, which is similar to that used on Ford Performance models such as the Ford Focus RS.

 Active models also receive bespoke trim, including 17in alloy wheels in polished metal, a signature mesh front grille and new seat patterns with contrasting blue detailing.
 A host of driver assistance features are also thrown in.